folio-org/folio-org.github.io/guides/automation.md

 The server is built every day, to finish about 02:03 UTC.\
 (See Jenkins job: [folio-snapshot](https://jenkins-aws.indexdata.com/job/FOLIO_Reference_Builds/job/folio-snapshot/) which starts about 01:24 UTC.).

-#### Platform hourly build

-The set of frontend modules are those listed in the "snapshot" branch of the Stripes Platform.

-The "snapshot" branch of the Stripes Platform is rebuilt every hour, starting about 19 minutes past the hour and finishing about 50 minutes past (see Jenkins job: [build-platform-complete-snapshot](https://jenkins-aws.indexdata.com/job/Automation/job/build-platform-complete-snapshot/)).
-If successful, then this will [regenerate](/guidelines/release-procedures/#add-to-platforms) the yarn.lock and install files of the Platform (see [note above](#install-json)), to be utilised by the abovementioned "folio-snapshot" job.
-So if there is an urgent need to [rebuild](#off-schedule-rebuilds) "folio-snapshot" outside of normal automation, so as to include a new snapshot of a module, then this build needs to have run before the "folio-snapshot" build is re-run.

 #### Included module versions

 The folio-snapshot builds consist of the master branch of each frontend module at that time, paired with the latest version of backend modules that meet the dependency requirements of the frontend (as determined by the preceding [hourly platform build](#platform-hourly-build)).